-Newly appointed Official Harpist to HRH The Prince of Wales, Alis Huws is a freelance soloist and chamber musician.
+Current Official Harpist to HRH The Prince of Wales, Alis Huws is a freelance soloist, orchestral and chamber musician.
 She has played for the Royal Family on several occasions, and given performances across Europe and the Far East.

-Alis performs regularly at high profile events for the Welsh Assembly Government, including the opening of their new offices at the British Embassy in Berlin last year, their St David’s Day celebrations at Lancaster House, and the official Royal opening of the Senedd in 2016.
-Last year, she was invited to perform at Buckingham Palace to mark 50 years since the investiture of HRH The Prince of Wales.
+Alis performs regularly at high profile events for the Welsh Assembly Government, including the opening of their new offices at the British Embassy in Berlin, their St David’s Day celebrations at Lancaster House, and the official Royal opening of the Senedd in 2016.
+She was also invited to perform at Buckingham Palace to mark 50 years since the investiture of HRH The Prince of Wales.

 Last autumn, Alis joined the Britten-Shostakovich Festival Orchestra on their inaugural tour to Russia, followed by a solo tour of Japan supported by Wales Arts International.
 She is the current harpist for the LPO's Foyle Future Firsts Orchestral Development Scheme, and she also looks forward to welcoming the World Harp Congress to Cardiff in 2022, where she will be the Youth Co-Ordinator.